whs-junkyard/myliveenh/README.md

   - `http://*.mylive.in.th/*``
   - `storage`
 - `content_scripts`: See [content script](https://developer.chrome.com/extensions/content_scripts) in Chrome docs.
 The [build script](tools/merge-content-script.js) will merge items with same permissions automatically.
   - Additionally, `"stop_angular": true` can be listed alongside `js` to disable angular for that page.
 To resume angular execution, pass `true` as the third argument to `plugin`.
-Note that multiple `stop_angular` in one page is currently not supported.

 The settings page and loader also collect additional data: